Overcoming Barriers to Success

 Needs

-- Ensure that connecting to the corporate network doesn’t automatically grant access to resources.
+- A system to ensure connecting to the network doesn’t automatically grant broad access.

 The Solution